How does TNMHO help with professional development and staff training?

 What is TNMHO?

 The Texas & New Mexico Hospice Organization is the largest and oldest organization in both Texas and New Mexico that focuses solely on hospice.
 Other organizations have moved into hospice, but they primarily represent home health and other industries.
-With our more than 275 members, we are “all hospice, all of the time”.
+We are “all hospice, all the time.”

-The TX & NM Hospice Organization was founded in 1983 As the Texas Hospice Organization as a 501(c) 3 nonprofit and is dedicated to promoting and maintaining quality compassionate care for the terminally ill and their families and to provide educational opportunities and professional assistance to the professionals who serve the terminally ill.
+TNMHO was founded in 1983 as the Texas Hospice Organization as a 501(c) 3 nonprofit and is dedicated to promoting and maintaining quality compassionate care for the terminally ill and their families and to provide educational opportunities and professional assistance to the professionals who serve the terminally ill.
 In 1995 the New Mexico and Texas Hospice Organizations, recognizing a need for increased cooperation in a rapidly changing health care environment, agreed to a partnership whereby NMHO member hospices would become full members of THO.
-The joint organization evolved to make it apparent that both organizations were benefiting from the merger and in April, 1998 THO’s bylaws were amended to form one organization representing both states.
+The joint organization evolved to make it apparent that both organizations were benefiting from the merger and in April 1998 THO’s bylaws were amended to form one organization representing both states.